On Conjugation orbits of semisimple pairs in rank one: Introduction

 Using these results, it is not hard to obtain an explicit description of $\M(n,i, m-i)$ following similar arguments as in \cite{cugu1} for the complex case and \cite{Caos} in the quaternion case, also see \cite{gou}.
-We leave the details.
+We omit the details.